Nolu-M/Notes-code/README.md

 ## Day 2:
 ### Variables and Types
 I learnt that a **variable** is a basic unit of a program, which is assigned a value.
 The variable name cannot begin with a number, otherwise, it won't be used but it can include upper and lower case letters, including underscores.
 I did note that in Python, variable names begin with lowercase letters.
 Python has several types of variables such as *integers* - whole numbers, *floats* - decimal numbers, *complex numbers* - for complex calculations, *strings* - collections of characters, and booleans - true or false.
-Strings can be concatenated using a plus sign but cannot be used to add stings and numbers.
+Strings can be concatenated using a plus sign but cannot be used to add strings and numbers.

 ### Data Structures
 These allow for the storage of a list of values in a single variable.
 Which are the following: **List** data structure - order is important, can contain any data type, incl. a list within a list and len funtion is used to determine the length, **Set** data structure - similar to a list, contains unique elements, declared by curly braces and order not important. **Tuples** - similar to lists, cannot be modified once declared, useful in storing large amounts of data in an efficient way in memory. **Dictionary** - collections of key-value pairs and are declared using curly braces and accessed using keys.